This information applies to residential tenancies - meaning it applies to people renting a place to live.

 Tenants with a year-to-year lease can use Form C1: Tenant's Notice to Quit if they want to end their tenancy (lease) early because their landlord gave them notice of a rent increase.

-Where to get more information and help
+Where to get more information

 - Nova Scotia Residential Tenancies Program (for landlords and tenants)